ScottSyms/RustAISe/README.md

 The following are some of the highlights of the program.

+REGEX is used to extract the human readable data in the AIS sentence, but work has to be done to unwrap the the data from the six-bit payload.
+Unlocking this data involves converting the payload to a binary number, carving out a subset of the bits and casting the result as a string, or an integer.
 ### Crates and version pinning

 Rust makes use of a well thought out packaging system called _crates_.
 Package dependencies and build directives can be specified in this file.